aldreth/poesis/src/pages/what-are-we.md

 ---
 layout: page
-permalink: what-we-are/index.html
+permalink: what-are-we/index.html
-title: What we are
+title: What are we?
 description: 'Poesis is a space of invitation… to explore what it means to be human at this point of profound planetary change; using our hands, heart and soul, as well as our relationship with systems and society.'
 coverImage: hills
 ---

+## What are we?

 <p>
   <strong>Poesis</strong> will be an intergenerational community space which invites people to gather